gamebackup/gamebackup.github.io/MAINTAINER.md

 ---

-## 7. Maintaining the Games (The 537 Repos)
+## 7. Maintaining the Games

-You'll need access to the **gamebackup GitHub organization**.
-The original creator should add you as an owner or admin.
+You'll need access to the **gamebackup GitHub organization** as an owner or admin.

 **What you need to maintain:**
 - **Broken games** — users report them via the Blocked/Bug Report form.
-Check if the game repo still exists, if the files are intact, if the URL is correct in index.html
+Check the game's files in the category repo, fix or remove the button
-- **Dead links** — sometimes a game gets taken down or the repo gets deleted.
-Remove or replace those buttons
+- **Dead links** — if a game directory was deleted or moved, remove or update its button in index.html
 - **New games** — users request them via the Game Request form.
-Add them when you can
+Add them to the right category repo
 - **Game updates** — occasionally a game gets a new version.
-You'd need to update the files in its repo
+Update the files in its directory

 **How to find which repo a game is in:**
-The game URL is `https://gamebackup.github.io/<path>/`.
-The `<path>` is the repo name.
-Go to `https://github.com/gamebackup/<path>` to find the repo.
+Look at the game's URL path.
+The first path segment tells you the repo.
+For example:
+- `https://gamebackup.github.io/standalone_games/2048/` → repo is `standalone_games`, game is in the `2048/` directory
+- `https://gamebackup.github.io/flash_games/games/btd1/` → repo is `flash_games`, game is in `games/btd1/`
+- `https://gamebackup.github.io/balz/` → repo is `balz` (single-game repo)

 ---